This page contains all the latest information for patients and visitors about how we are responding to coronavirus (COVID-19).

 Visits are limited to one agreed visitor – an immediate family member or carer – as agreed with the patient.
 Please make sure you bring confirmation of your visiting appointment to the hospital to ensure you smooth entrance to the hospital.

 Visitors are considered in exceptional circumstances where one visitor – an immediate family member or carer – will be permitted to visit.

 - one regular carer for a patient with additional needs, e.g. dementia or learning difficulties

-- one person with you at key stages during your pregnancy, including labour and birth (more detailed information can be found on our maternity pages)
+- one person with you at key stages during your pregnancy (more detailed information can be found on our maternity pages)

 - for a patient receiving end of life care